libass/libass/README.md

 Contact
 =======
 Please use the [issue tracker](https://github.com/libass/libass/issues?state=open) to report bugs or feature requests.

 We have an IRC channel, too.
 Talk to us on [irc.libera.chat/#libass](https://web.libera.chat/#libass).
+Note that we cannot be online all the time and we cannot answer IRC questions if you leave the channel.
+Even if you do not get an immediate response, keep your IRC client open, and we will eventually get back to you.

 Related Links
 =============